netham45/screamrouter/Readme/ui.md

 - Routes (center panel)
 - Sinks (right panel)

-Each section allows you to add, edit, and manage its respective components.
+## Managing Audio Components

-## Managing Sources
+### Sources

 ![Screenshot of ScreamRouter Add/Edit Source Interface](/images/AddSource.png)

-Sources represent audio inputs to the system.
 To manage sources:
-1. Use the "Add Source" button in the Sources panel.
+1. Click "Add Source" in the Sources panel.
 2. Fill in the required information (Name, IP address, etc.).
 3. Adjust volume and equalizer settings as needed.
 4. Use the "Enable/Disable" toggle to activate or deactivate a source.

-## Managing Sinks
+### Sinks

 ![Screenshot of ScreamRouter Add/Edit Sink Interface](/images/AddSink.png)

-Sinks represent audio outputs.
 To manage sinks:
-1. Use the "Add Sink" button in the Sinks panel.
+1. Click "Add Sink" in the Sinks panel.
 2. Provide necessary details (Name, IP address, port, etc.).
 3. Configure audio format settings if required.
 4. Use the "Enable/Disable" toggle to activate or deactivate a sink.